Consistent End-to-End Estimation for Counterfactual Fairness: Introduction

 In this paper, we present a novel deep neural network called \emph{\methodlong} (\methodshort) for making predictions under counterfactual fairness.
-Our method leverages a tailored generative adversarial network to directly learn the counterfactual distribution of the descendants of the sensitive attribute.
+For this, we build upon \emph{Standard Fairness Model} \cite{plecko2022causal}.
+Our method leverages tailored generative adversarial networks to directly learn the counterfactual distribution of the descendants of the sensitive attribute.
 We then use the generated counterfactuals to enforce fair predictions through a novel \emph{counterfactual mediator regularization}.
-We show theoretically: if the counterfactual distribution is learned sufficiently well, our method is guaranteed to ensure the notion of counterfactual fairness.
+We further provide theoretical guarantees that, if the counterfactual distribution is learned sufficiently well, our method is effective in ensuring the notion of counterfactual fairness.

-Overall, our \textbf{main contributions} are as follows:\footnote{Codes are in GitHub: \url{https://github.com/yccm/gcfn}.} (1)~We propose a novel deep neural network for achieving counterfactual fairness in predictions, which addresses key limitations of existing baselines.
-(2)~We further show that, if the counterfactual distribution is learned sufficiently well, our method is guaranteed to ensure counterfactual fairness.
+Overall, our \textbf{main contributions} are as follows:\footnote{Codes are in the GitHub: \url{https://github.com/yccm/consistent-estimation-gcfn}.} (1)~We propose a novel deep neural network for achieving counterfactual fairness in predictions.
+(2)~We further provide theoretical results that our method is guaranteed to ensure counterfactual fairness.
 (3)~We demonstrate that our \methodshort achieves the state-of-the-art performance.
 We further provide a real-world case study of recidivism prediction to show that our method gives meaningful predictions in practice.